-For all beacons with an internal navigation device (except ELT(DT)s), continue changing the appropriate navigation signal once every 4 minutes and 55 seconds by a distance of at least 1 km and no more than 30 km for beacons coded with Standard, National or RLS Location protocols, and at least 10.5 km and no more than 30 km[†] for beacons coded with User-Location protocols until the end of the declared minimum duration of continuous operation (depending beacon type).
-Ensure that the encoded position data in the digital message changes in accordance with the requirements of C/S T.001 4.5.5.4 and as declared by the manufacturer in their location data update scheme[‡].
+For all beacons with an internal navigation device (except ELT(DT)s), continue changing the appropriate navigation signal once every 4 minutes and 55 seconds by a distance of at least 1 km and no more than 30 km for beacons coded with Standard, National or RLS Location protocols, and at least 10.5 km and no more than 30 km^{} for beacons coded with User-Location protocols until the end of the manufacturer-declared minimum operating lifetime(depending beacon type).
+Ensure that the encoded position data in the digital message changes in accordance with the requirements of C/S T.001 4.5.5.4 and as declared by the manufacturer in their location data update scheme[†].